boostorg/redis/README.md

 [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
 It can multiplex any number of client requests, responses, and server pushes onto a single active socket connection to the Redis server.
-The requirements for using Boost.Redis are
+The requirements for using Boost.Redis are:

-* Boost 1.81 or greater.
+* Boost.
+The library is included in Boost distributions starting with 1.84.
-* C++17 minimum.
+* C++17 or higher.
 * Redis 6 or higher (must support RESP3).
 * Gcc (10, 11, 12), Clang (11, 13, 14) and Visual Studio (16 2019, 17 2022).
 * Have basic-level knowledge about [Redis](https://redis.io/docs/)